 WASHINGTON, DC – New reporting from the Alabama Political Reporter uncovered damning connections between right-wing judicial activist Leonard Leo’s “powerful national dark money network,” Supreme Court Justice Brett Kavanaugh, and the Alabama officials who led the 2023 redistricting process.

-They’re reporting shows that new districts submitted by the state of Alabama were in clear defiance of the U.S. Supreme Court’s ruling in Allen v.
+Their reporting shows that new districts submitted by the state of Alabama were in clear defiance of the U.S. Supreme Court’s ruling in Allen v.
 Milligan.
 But, Justice Kavanaugh – who previously ruled with the majority in Milligan – reportedly signaled openness to rehearing the case as a constitutional challenge to Section 2 of the Voting Rights Act.

 State legislators did not craft these new districts alone, it was orchestrated by those with close ties to Leonard Leo and members of the Federalist Society.
 Alabama officials are working to undo key protections for voters of color and overturn remaining protections in the Voting Rights Act.